redhat-rcue/rcue/README.md

     npm install -g bower

-Bower is used to install and update PatternFly's dependencies.
-At this point, you should now have a top level components/ folder with all dependencies listed in the bower.json file installed.
-Unless you plan to contribute to RCUE itself, you're done.
-Celebrate by working on integrating RCUE and its dependencies in your app!

 ### Install Development Dependencies

 The development includes the use of a number of helpful tasks.
 In order to setup your development environment to allow running of these tasks, you need to install the local nodejs packages declared in `package.json`.
 To do this run: